-9. INCLUSION
+INCLUSION

 - Children with Special Educational Needs are included in everyday school life and are a part of the class.
 Peer group praise, acceptance and encouragement for children with SEN are fostered. - All children partake in all areas of the school curriculum with certain areas adapted to ensure access. - Children with SEN are only withdrawn for short periods for intensive small group teaching.
-The rooms used are part of the classroom so that segregation is avoided whenever possible. - Children transferring from special school are integrated gradually into the school.
-They attend for short sessions building up to a full week over an agreed period of time planned to suit the needs of the child. - Children on the SEN register take part in whole school activities as well as specialist events such as the 'All In' competition run at Columbus College. - If, at any point, parents feel the needs of their child are not being met, alternative provision may need to be considered.
-The SENCO is happy to accompany parents to local specialist provisions in this instance. - Children with sensory needs in Foundation Stage have access to a wide range of resources that support their development in this area.
-Those children with sensory needs in key stage one can have planned sensory breaks as part of a management plan and can have access to sensory boxes ion the classroom which are accessible to the child when it is felt necessary by the class teacher and other support staff. - Children with speech and language needs may have access to the school Communications Assistant or trained SENLSA if their speech and language plan specifies this. - Children with personal care needs will have a care plan where identified adults will be timetables to change children in the disabled toilet where there is an adapted toilet and step available.
-Spare clothes, nappies, pull ups and wipes must be supplied and replenished by parents. - Children with social, emotional and mental heath needs can access visual timetables, choice boards and small nurture groups across the school. - It is the school's policy to provide Key Workers in Foundation and Key Stage One to avoid building an over reliant relationship with one adult.
-This can cause children distress if the adult is unwell or there is a sudden change in staff.
-Keyworkers are provided when the Local Authority agree that the child's needs are beyond the schools delegated budget and an EHCP is awarded.
-The amount of support given will depend on the banding attached to the EHCP.
+The rooms used are often part of the classroom so that segregation is avoided whenever possible. - Children transferring from special schools are integrated gradually into the school.
+They attend for short sessions building up to a full week over an agreed period of time planned to suit the needs of the child. - Children on the SEN register take part in whole school activities. - If, at any point, parents feel the needs of their child are not being met, alternative provision may need to be considered.
+The SENCO is happy to accompany parents to local specialist provisions in this instance where possible. - Children with personal care needs will have a care plan where identified adults will be timetables to change children in the disabled toilet where there is an adapted toilet and step available.
+Spare clothes, nappies, pull ups and wipes must be supplied and replenished by parents. - Children with social, emotional and mental heath needs can access visual timetables, choice boards, sensory tool boxes, social stories and the Zones of Regulation resources. - It is the school's policy to support children with EHCPs with more than on adult where possible, drawing on staff skill set and experience.
+However, if this does not suit an individual child's needs the school will aim to support the child with a key adult.
+Additional adult support is provided when the Local Authority agree that the child's needs are beyond the schools delegated budget and an EHCP is awarded.
+The amount of support given will depend on the banding attached to the EHCP. - · See accessibility policy for more details.